 It's not cruel to be clear.
 We all have times when we have to disappoint someone and the best thing to do when that happens is to communicate clearly and respectfully.
 Kim Scott has a great framework called Radical Candour for putting that into practice!

-It's worth noting that I offer this perspective as an option, an and, not an or.
-Just like the transport debate, it's not a one size fits all.
 Purposely curated spaces can help us find comfort and support to be our best selves and do our best work.
-And as our diverse communities organise themselves, smaller spaces can be helpful to suit their unique needs, creating a network of support around larger centres, so we can come back together, stronger as one.
+As our diverse communities organise themselves, smaller spaces can be helpful to suit their unique needs, creating a network of support around larger centres.
+Just like the transport debate, it's not a one size fits all!

-Thanks so much to Pink Neon Sign for being our cover photo shoot location.
+Thanks to Pink Neon Sign for being our cover photo shoot location.